 Nonservice-Related Death - VA will pay a $300 burial allowance and $747 for a plot.

 VA Hospitalized Veteran - If the Veteran was hospitalized by VA when he or she died VA will pay a $747 burial allowance and $747 for a plot.

 The Veteran must also have been discharged under conditions other than dishonorable.
 In addition, at least one of the following conditions must be met:

 *Legal union means a formal relationship between the decedent and the survivor that existed on the date of the Veteran's death, which was recognized under the law of the State in which the couple formalized the relationship and evidenced by the State's issuance of documentation memorializing the relationship.

 Eligible surviving spouses of record are paid automatically upon notification of the Veteran’s death, without the need to submit a claim.
 VA may grant additional benefits, including the plot or interment allowance and transportation allowance, if it receives a claim for these benefits.

-Apply by filling out VA Form 21P-530, Application for Burial Benefits.
+If necessary, you can apply by filling out VA Form 21P-530, Application for Burial Benefits.
 You should attach a copy of the Veteran’s military discharge document (DD 214 or equivalent) and a death certificate.
 If you are claiming transportation expenses, please attach a receipt for the expenses paid.

-You can call us toll-free within the U.S. by dialing 800-827-1000.
+You can call VA toll-free within the U.S. by dialing 800-827-1000.
 If you are located in the local dialing area of a VA regional office, you can also call us by checking your local telephone directory.
 For the hearing impaired, our TDD number is 711.
 You should mail your application to the VA regional office located in your state.